altruios/namshubettulpa/public/namshubettuple/reset-2.md

 But I need you to carefully walk out of here, and not look into the kitchen."
 }
 {
+'It wasn’t her fault...?'
+'What wasn’t my fault...'
+'His hands...'
+'my bloody hands.'
-~It wasn’t her fault… what wasn’t her fault… his hands, her bloody hands.~ *She looked down to find her shirt also stained...*
+*She looked down to find her shirt also stained...*
 *Then she turned her head right, back to the carpet she rose from, it too was stained...*
 *She turned back, and started the swinging of her head to the left.*
 "Don’t!"
 *She froze.*
 "I can’t protect you if you look at it.
+I put it in the kitchen there, but it’s out of you...
+Now, it’s separated...
-I put it in the kitchen there, but it’s out of you… now, it’s separated… But if you look at it, it will get back in - and I'm not enough to stop it."
+But if you look at it, it will get back in - and I'm not enough to stop it."
 }
 {